 Innovation tends to originate from a desire to improve upon experiences.
-What we experience on a daily basis can influence our behaviour and learning styles.
+What we experience on a daily basis can influence our behaviour, perspectives and how we process information.
 It’s perfectly logical therefore to suggest, as Loewy (1951) did, that if you’re designing for people, you should consider all their senses.
 This does not give us the license to barrage the senses, rather consider them carefully.

 One hundred years earlier Fourier (1851) thought it fair to say that you can judge a society on how well they master and push the boundaries of their sensory abilities.
 Science and technology has provided us with instruments (telescope, microscope, sonar etc.) with which to extend them and achieve a broader understanding of whatever is in the spotlight.
 Throughout history our use of tools to overcome obstacles and the effects of this on the human brain have come to define our species (‘The Evolution of Us: Part 1’, 2016).